joshtanenbaum/workshop-frontend-framework/README.md

 <details>
- <summary>If you got stuck at some point within the `watch` property, take a look here.
+ <summary>If you got lost at some point within the `watch` property, take a look here.
 Your property should look like this now!</summary>

 ```javascript
 watch: {